franko/gsl-shell/doc/source/fft.rst

 so you don't need to store N complex values but only N/2.

 A sequence with this symmetry is called "conjugate-complex" or "half-complex".
 The results of a Fourier Transform of real data will be an half-complex array.
 In GSL Shell half-complex array are treated like special kind of arrays in order to be more efficient.
-To access element in half-complex array you can use the following modules:
+To access element in half-complex array you can use the following functions:

 .. class:: half-complex array